-New things or new places, or even small thing like a cup of tea with honey and lemon, or nice song.
-And I also feel that physical exercises (like yoga, pilates or just stretching) inspires me.
+New things or new places, or even small things like a cup of tea with honey and lemon, or a nice song.
+And I also feel that physical exercises (like yoga, pilates, or just stretching) inspire me.
 My body is working and then I feel I want to do more and more in this life, I don’t want just to sit and do nothing, and I’m starting to create.

 Who is your favorite photographer?

-I don’t have a specific names of favorite photographers.
-There are so many with different styles and types of pictures.
+I don’t have specific names of my favorite photographers.
+There are so many different styles and types of pictures.
 Viewing them makes me think of what I need to learn, what I want to learn, what I can do.

 What industry sites and blogs do you read regularly?
 Would any stand out as particularly motivational or inspirational for someone who might be interested in learning about photography?